 Two days ago I wrote a post about “the recent discussion that black holes might not exist.”
 I was careful to use the word “might,” because I knew that preliminary scientific ideas are typically sensationalized in the media.
 As it turns out I was right.
 While news reports made this out to be a definitive, revolutionary discovery, it was actually no such thing.

 … the recent papers by Mersini-Houghton and Pfeiffer contribute to a discussion that is decades old, and it is good to see the topic being taken up by the numerical power of today.
 I am skeptical that their treatment of the negative energy flux is consistent with the expected emission rate during collapse.
 Their results are surprising and in contradiction with many previously found results.
 It is thus too early to claim that it has been shown black holes don’t exist.

-As I pointed out in my post, many ideas in theoretical physics are at the cutting edge of science and particularly open to revision.
+As I pointed out in my post, many ideas in theoretical physics are at the cutting edge of science and are particularly open to revision.
 It may turn out that black holes don’t exist—very unlikely—but for now, rational persons should align their view with that of the vast majority of physicists who unequivocally affirm the existence of black holes.
 And if there is no scientific consensus about some matter in physics, then the rational response for the rest of us is to withhold judgment.

 Other Areas of Science

 Another area of science prone to sensationalized reporting is the relatively young field of nutrition.
-We now know many things about nutrition with great certainty, for instance, that fruits and vegetables are good for us and that table sugar and trans fats are bad.
+We now know many things about nutrition with great certainty, for instance, that fruits and vegetables are good for us and that table sugar, oil, and trans fats are bad.
 And of course, there is much we don’t yet know.
 Still small, preliminary studies about the value of some food are reported as definitive.
 Then, if the initial results are later discovered to be e incorrect, people often conclude that scientists just change their minds all the time.